conradbeach/dotfiles/mac_setup_manual_steps.md

   * Sign in to turn on Settings Sync.
 Sign in with GitHub.

 Remove all unwanted apps from Dock.

+## Tmux
+- [ ] Hit <prefix>+I to install plugins.

+## Neovim
+- [ ] Run :PlugInstall.
+- [ ] Run :checkhealth.
+- [ ] Install the following coc.nvim extensions (command is `:CocInstall [extenson]`:
+  - coc-css
+  - coc-html
+  - coc-json
+  - coc-solargraph
+  - coc-tsserver
+  - coc-tabnine
+  - TODO: The [coc.nvim README](https://github.com/neoclide/coc.nvim/wiki/Install-coc.nvim#automation-script) has an automatic script you could set up.

+## Security
+- [ ] Generate a new GPG key.
+(Using GitKraken is the easiest.
+And it handles things like updating your Git profile so GPG signing will work outside of GitKraken.)
+- [ ] Add the new GPG key to your GitHub and GitLab accounts.
+(Use GitKraken to copy it.)

 ## Login Items
 Add these login items (In Settings > Users & Groups > Login Items):